yanhan2017/Academic-Matchmaking/README.md

 If the constraint is violated when adding a new favorite faculty, the application will simply ignore the request.

 ## 8. Contributions
+### *Yan*:
+Most backend utilities, frontend of widgets 5 and 6, README.
+Total time spent is about 40 hours.